tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 ### 14. Instructor Do: Dashboards As Web Applications (15 mins) (Critical)

-Students learn how to transform their Jupyter notebook dashboards into a **web app**.
+Students will now learn how to transform their Jupyter notebook dashboards into a **web app**.
 The instructor will demonstrate how to use the `servable` command to execute and run the dashboard on a server.
-The instructor will use the same dashboard created from the previous activity.
+The same dashboard will be used that was created in the previous activity.

 **Files:**

 * [dashboard_webapps.ipynb](Activities/07-Ins_Dashboard_Webapps/Unsolved/dashboard_webapps.ipynb)

-Navigate to the 6.3 slides, and communicate the following:
+Go to the slideshow [[open section ]] , and communicate the following:

 * One of the advantages of using Panel for dashboarding is that Panel dashboards can be deployed as web apps: dashboard applications that are accessible over the internet, rather than just in a Jupyter notebook.
 This means that any Jupyter notebook containing a Panel object can be deployed as its own independent **web app**.